 What are the Common Core State Standards?

-The Common Core State Standards are a set of clear standards for math and English Language Arts that were developed to ensure every student graduates high school prepared for college or the workforce.
-The standards reflect rigorous learning benchmarks set by countries whose students currently outperform American students on international assessments.
-For more information, please visit www.corestandards.org/
+The Common Core State Standards are a set of standards for math and English Language Arts that were developed by state leaders to ensure that every student graduates high school prepared for college or the workforce.
+The standards are designed to set clear expectations of what students should know in each grade and subject.
+They reflect rigorous learning benchmarks when compared to countries whose students currently outperform American students on international assessments.
+States voluntarily choose whether to adopt the standards.
+To date, 46 states, including the District of Columbia, have adopted Common Core standards.
+The initiative is led by the National Governors Association, the Council of Chief State School Officers, and Achieve.
+For more information, please visit http://www.corestandards.org/.

 ACT.
 (2011).
 2011 ACT National and State Scores.
 Retrieved from: http://www.act.org/newsroom/data/2011/states.html

 How will the Common Core affect teaching in Tennessee?

 Common Core standards will allow teachers more creativity and flexibility in their teaching while requiring a significant shift in instructional practice.
 Although there is some alignment between Tennessee’s standards and the Common Core, the Common Core requires a deeper engagement with a smaller number of standards than what the state currently requires.
 These standards will require new approaches to teaching, and students should expect enhanced rigor in their courses.
 Specifically, students will be required to master more critical thinking and problem-solving skills.
 For more details on changes in the classroom, please see the Instructional Shifts sections in the subject-area subpages.

 How will Common Core affect assessment in Tennessee?